web-push-libs/web-push-php/README.md

 Here are some ideas:

 1. Make sure MultiCurl is available on your server
+2. Install an HTTPlug async adapter, e.g. `php-http/guzzle7-adapter` (see "Customizing the HTTP client" above)
-2. Find the right balance for your needs between security and performance (see above)
+3. Find the right balance for your needs between security and performance (see above)
-3. Find the right batch size (set it in `defaultOptions` or as parameter to `flush()`)
+4. Find the right batch size (set it in `defaultOptions` or as parameter to `flush()`)
-4. Use `flushPooled()` instead of `flush()`.
+5. Use `flushPooled()` instead of `flush()`.
 The former uses concurrent requests, accelerating the process and often doubling the speed of the requests.

 ### How to solve "SSL certificate problem: unable to get local issuer certificate"?